Kostas Salapasidis: Club career

-In 2000, the controversial president of the SD Compostela, Jose Maria Caneda, decided to sign Kostas Salapasidis 100 million PTA, in his first season at the club he played 9 games scoring a single goal, worse would fare in his second season which just played 4 games without scoring, in 2001, Salapasidis returned to Australia to play the Parramatta Power from which he retired prematurely in 2003 due to an injury that dragged.

 International career

-Salapasidis represented Australia Under-20 in the 1997 FIFA World Youth Championship in Malaysia.
+Salapasidis represented Australia under-20 in the 1997 FIFA World Youth Championship in Malaysia.
 He started in all three group games against Canada, Hungary, and Argentina, scoring all four goals in the 4–3 win against Argentina that secured qualification to the Round of 16.
 He started the Round of 16 match against Japan, a game Australia lost 1–0.